 Purple coneflower, aka Echinacea purpurea, also known as my favourite floral centerpiece, is a natural pollinator attractor, a medicinal and a cottage garden staple.

 This year, I’m using it for more than my floral centerpieces.
 The benefits are too impressive.
 University of British Columbia research suggests that regular consumption will reverse or alleviate inflammation.

-I knew it for diminishing cold symptoms, if one regularly consumes it on first signs of a cold.
+I knew it for diminishing cold symptoms, if one regularly consumes it on the first signs of a cold.
 That sounded good enough to me.
 But now there is suggestion that regularly consuming the tea will assist in all sorts of anti-inflammatory scenarios.
 Yup.
 I’m in.

 To make the tea: